DFanso/lavalink-server/README.md

 This guide will help you install the LavaLink server on an Ubuntu system.
 LavaLink is a Java application, so you'll need to have Java installed on your system.

+### How to Use the Script

+1. Save the script to a file, for example `install_lavalink.sh`.
+2. Make the script executable:

+    ```bash
+    chmod +x install_lavalink.sh

+    ```

+3. Run the script with `sudo`:

+    ```bash
+    sudo ./install_lavalink.sh

+    ```

+This script will update your system, install Java, download the LavaLink JAR file, create the necessary configuration files, set up the systemd service, and start the LavaLink server.
+Make sure to replace `"dfanso"` in the configuration file with a secure password of your choice.

 ### Step-by-Step Guide

 #### Step 1: Update Your System